 Vitamin D plays an important role in calcium absorption and bone health.
 Many people, especially those who are older, may need vitamin D supplements to achieve the recommended intake of 600 to 800 IU (International Units) each day.

 Exercise.
 Like muscle, bone is living tissue that responds to exercise by becoming stronger.
-The best activity for your bones is weight-bearing exercise that forces one to work against gravity.
-Some examples include walking, climbing stairs, and dancing.
+The best activities for your bones are weight-bearing and resistance exercises.
+Weight-bearing exercises force you to work against gravity.
+They include walking, climbing stairs, and dancing.
 Resistance exercises – such as – lifting weights can also strengthen bones.
 These and other types of exercise also strengthen muscles that support bone, enhance balance and flexibility, and preserve joint mobility, all of which help reduce the likelihood of falling and breaking a bone, especially among older people.

 Medication.
 Like Crohn’s disease and ulcerative colitis, osteoporosis is a disease with no cure.
-However, several medications are available for the prevention and/or treatment of osteoporosis, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); calcitonin; parathyroid hormone; estrogen therapy; hormone therapy; and a RANK ligand (RANKL) inhibitor; and tissue-selective estrogen complex (TSEC).
+However, several medications are available for the prevention and/or treatment of osteoporosis, including: bisphosphonates; calcitonin; estrogen (hormone therapy); estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMs); parathyroid hormone (PTH) analog; parathyroid hormone-related protein (PTHrp); RANK ligand (RANKL) inhibitor; and tissue-selective estrogen complex (TSEC).

 For more information on osteoporosis, contact:

 NIH Osteoporosis and Related Bone Diseases ~ National Resource Center

 For more information on Crohn’s disease and ulcerative colitis, contact:

 National Institute of Diabetes and Digestive and Kidney Diseases